Flags at Buckingham Palace

-The Union Flag is the national flag which represents the country.
+The Union Flag is the national flag that represents the country.

 Flags at Buckingham Palace vary according to the movements of court and tradition.
 The King's Flag Sergeant is responsible for all flags flown from the palace.

 Tradition

 Until 1997 the only flag to fly from Buckingham Palace was the Royal Standard, the official flag of the reigning British sovereign, and only when the sovereign was in residence at the palace.

 Even in times of mourning, the Royal Standard would not fly at half mast ("The king is dead, long live the king!").
 However, it flew at half-mast for several hours from the death of King Edward VII until King George V discovered the error.

 The only time a different flag would be flown from the Palace would be upon the death of the sovereign, when the flag of the next most senior member of the Royal Family present at the palace would be raised.

 The size of the flag is varied according to the importance of the event, with a normal-sized flag being used most of the time.
 On state or ceremonial occasions, such as the wedding of Prince William and Catherine Middleton, the Diamond Jubilee in 2012 and the sovereign's official birthday, a much larger flag is flown.